Thousands of protesters reject Algerian interim president

 “Appointing Bensalah will fuel anger and it could radicalize the protesters,” said taxi driver Hassen Rahmine.

-The big question is how Algeria’s powerful military - long seen as a highly effective backstage player in politics - will react to Bensalah’s appointment and any opposition that arises.
+The critical question is how Algeria’s powerful military - long seen as a highly effective backstage player in politics - will react to Bensalah’s appointment and any opposition that arises.

-“I thank the army and all security services for their work,” Bensalah said
+“I thank the army and all security services for their work,” Bensalah told parliament after his appointment.

-Army Chief of Staff Lieutenant General Gaid Salah carefully managed Bouteflika’s exit, which came after six weeks of mostly peaceful demonstrations.
+Army Chief of Staff Lieutenant General Gaid Salah carefully managed Bouteflika’s exit after declaring him unfit to stay in power and expressed support for protesters, who have put up little resistance to the military.

-Salah has expressed support for protesters, who want to remove all remnants of a system that has catered to governing party figures, the army, big businessmen and union leaders who helped Bouteflika stay in power for 20 years.
+But demonstrators are determined to quickly remove figures like the interim president.

-Banners read: “You go means you go” and “For dignity and freedom”.
+Even though Bensalah is almost certainly just an interim figure, Algerians see him as one of many politicians who are too old and out of touch, and want rapid change.

 On stepping down, Bouteflika promised that elections would be held after 90 days as part of a transition he said would usher in a new era.